globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 Here you can see that we can use the `withStyle` method to **supply a `Styler` lambda giving us access to the style API of a Swing component**.
-The style API consists of a `StyleDelegate` which in the above example is the `it` parameter.
+The style API consists of a `ComponentStyleDelegate` which in the above example is the `it` parameter.
-The `StyleDelegate` exposes both the Swing component and the current `Style` configuration object.
+The `ComponentStyleDelegate` exposes both the Swing component and the current `StyleConf` configuration object.

 You can configure all kinds of style properties like **background** and **foreground colors, border colors, border thickness,